arcus/education_modules/git_setup_windows/git_setup_windows.md

 ![Windows search bar containing "Git Bash"](media/git_bash_start_menu.png)<!-- style = "max-width:200px;" -->
 </div>

+---
+The cursor after the `$` is where you will enter commands into this commmand line interface (CLI).
 ![A blank Git Bash window](media/git_bash_new.png)<!-- style = "max-width:400px;" -->

+## Global configurations

 When we use Git on a new computer for the first time, we need to configure a few things.
 Below are a few examples of configurations we will set as we get started with Git: